-Oxford University Museums, in partnership with the Saïd Business School, will run the highly successful residential leadership programme, Oxford Cultural Leaders, again from 18-23 March 2018.
+Oxford University's Gardens, Libraries and Museums, in partnership with the Saïd Business School, will run the highly successful residential leadership programme, Oxford Cultural Leaders, again from 7-12 April 2019.

-Having access to expertise from across the cultural and business sectors has enabled Oxford to develop a programme that is unique within the museum and cultural sectors internationally.
-The programme was held for the first time in March 2015, and again in April 2016 and March 2017, bringing together a group of dynamic leaders to experiment and take risks with new business models and to explore new ways of working and creating organisational cultures that encourage new ideas.
+Having access to expertise from across the cultural and business sectors has enabled Oxford to develop a unique programme for cultural leaders.
+The programme was held for the first time in March 2015, and for every year since has brought together dynamic leaders, from across the world, to experiment and take risks with new business models and to explore new ways of working and creating organisational cultures that encourage new ideas.

 The programme was created in response to the clear message from governments across the globe that cultural organisations need to look beyond the state for their income, demonstrating their commercial acumen and ability to deliver successfully new business models.
 Oxford Cultural Leaders addresses the need for cultural organisations to reinvent themselves as businesses, albeit not-for-profit, with entrepreneurial ways of thinking and behaving, by developing a cadre of leaders who are able to skilfully and confidently tackle these challenges.

 “I firmly believe that the success of the sector is reliant on a new type of leader - one who embraces change; is entrepreneurial in outlook; who continually looks outwards to learn new things and yet is rooted in a strong sense of values, core purpose and public service.”
 Diane Lees, Director General, Imperial War Museums